creideiki/fimfic2pdf/README.md

 * To re-parse the HTML and re-transform to LaTeX, losing any manual changes, use the "-t" flag.
 * To re-download the EPUB file and start over, remove the ./<ID>/ directory.

+By default, produces a single PDF with all chapters.
+For splitting into mutiple volumes, give the range of chapters for each volume, e.g.:
+   --volumes 1-10,11-20
+yields two volumes, containing chapters 1-10 and 11-20, respectively.
+Each chapter must be used in exactly one volume.
+To change the volume split, "-t" must be specified, which loses any manual changes.

     -i, --id ID                      story ID
-    -t, --retransform                force re-parsing of the HTML and transforming to LaTeX
+    -v, --volumes CHAPTERS,CHAPTERS  split story into multiple volumes -t, --retransform                force re-parsing of the HTML and transforming to LaTeX

     -V, --version                    display version information